GaelicGrime/RegExpress/README.md

 * .NET desktop development
 * Desktop development with C++, incuding C++/CLI support.

 The Regular Expression libraries (minimal parts) are included.
 No additional installations are needed, however to alter the helper Rust component, the Cargo package manager is required.
 To alter the helper D component, the DMD compiler is required.
+To deal with _RegExp_ JavaScript object, the Microsoft Edge browser must be present.

 Only “x64” platform is supported.